nlkitai/nlux/pipeline/npm/react/README.md

 simple
 to
 integrate powerful large language models (LLMs) like ChatGPT into your web app or website.
-With just a few lines of code, you can add conversational AI capabilities and interact with your favourite LLM.
+With just a few lines of code, you can add conversational AI capabilities and interact with your favorite LLM.

 ## Key Features 🌟